 Are sitewide footer links good or bad for SEO?

 This is a question that has divided SEO Melbourne experts, mainly because the answer seems to keep changing.

 In the aftermath of Google’s Penguin updates, link-building practices have seen a significant shift.
 Penguin 2.0 was ruthless when targeting unnatural link building, with 75% of all Google penalties due to sitewide links.

 Of course, time moves fast in the world of algorithm updates.
 In general, most SEO specialists believe that (at least for now) Google will ignore sitewide external links in 2021.
 That being said, one can never underestimate the importance of a tailored and well-thought-out linking strategy, which can either help or hinder the rest of your SEO efforts.

 Best practice for sitewide footer links

 At the end of the day, like much of SEO, it all comes down to purpose.
-Google wants to determine whether you’ve added footer links to help your users find the information they’re looking for and navigate your site or whether they are simply there to boost your SEO.
+Google wants to determine whether you’ve added footer links to help your users find the information they’re looking for and navigate your site or are simply there to boost your SEO.
 If it’s the former, then this can have a positive impact, both in terms of indexing and user experience.

 In general, you should avoid unnecessary linking in your footer as this can confuse search engines regarding which information is the most important.
 It can dilute the power of internal links, meaning that they won’t be as effective for your SEO efforts.